1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“Vavilov, whose fate has already been recounted, was a
-student of Pryanishnikov’s, and they were very fond of each
-other”
-(Medvedev and Lerner, p.
-95)

 “Vil’yams’ hypothesis greatly exag¬
 gerated the role of soil structure in the retention of moisture
 and similarly exaggerated the role of perennial grasses in the